• Recipe Index

 • Threads

-Pasta puttanesca might not be as well known as some other Italian dishes, but it really should be.
+This tuna puttanesca is a slight twist on a classic Italian pasta dish that's maybe less well known than some, but deserves to be.
 A little saltiness from anchovies and capers, a little heat from red pepper, fresh tomatoes and meaty tuna.
+It's quick, easy and delicious.

 Jump to Recipe